 Best Budget-Friendly: Angel Line Windsor Glider and Ottoman

-This rocker has a curved back and tufted upholstery that ties on.
+This chair has a curved back and tufted upholstery that ties on.
 We liked the wrap around padding on the arms and think the price is right!
 Here’s more on why this one earns our pick:

 What We Liked